zyachel/quetre/README.md

 ## To-Do

-- [x] add missing routes like topics, profile, and search
+- [x] add missing routes like topics and profile
 - [x] use redis
 - [x] serve images and other assets from Quetre
 - [x] implement a better installation method